Ethereal2049/Fun-stuffs/README.md

 # sperner's game
-a little progject for my research
+a little project for my research